 5. Overly friendly "friends": Good friends are priceless, but con artists posing as friends can cost you dearly, says Daryl Gordon, vice president for U.S. Trust, Bank of America Private Wealth Management.
 Someone who lives nearby may offer to assist with chores and errands, or even to serve as a home health aide—and soon begin "helping" with financial transactions, gaining access to accounts.
 Or the person might play on your sympathies, claiming to need a loan to prevent eviction, for example.

 What you can do: These cases can be among the most difficult to prevent, with lonely victims forming an emotional attachment to the perpetrator.
-Try to get your retired parents or grandparents to talk openly with you about their finances, suggests Gordon, especially if you know there are cognitive issues, and offer to review checking accounts for signs of trouble.
-"If you see a lot of checks made out to cash, or to someone you don't know, consider that a red flag," she says.
+Try to get your retired parents or grandparents to talk openly with you about their finances, and offer to review checking accounts for signs of trouble, suggests Gordon, especially if you know there are cognitive issues.
+"If you see a lot of checks made out to cash or to someone you don't know, consider that a red flag," she says.

 Other red flags: Suspect signatures on checks, financial or legal documents, or sudden, unexplained changes to powers of attorney, wills or trusts.
 Maybe a certificate of deposit is redeemed early, despite penalties, or there could be unusual wire transfers.
 Are checks bouncing or bills going unpaid?
 Is there suspicious ATM activity—such as withdrawals that took place when the account holder was bedridden?
 All could be clues that something isn't right.